WHAT ARE THE BIG CAT THREATS?

-Around the world, the main threats to big cats are endangered from human activities.
+Around the world, the main threats to big cats are as a result of human activities.
 Roughly 80 percent of the 40 wild cat species are shrinking and sixteen of them are considered vulnerable, endangered, or critically endangered.

 Status of Feature Species